Per Diem Crisis Clinician – CIHCS

 - Be part of a field-based crisis team that responds to crisis line calls 24/7 throughout the community.

 - Complete documentation as required by the Program Director and/or Program Supervisor in a timely manner and meets the standards of County of Orange Health Care Agency (HCA), HIPPA, Medi-Cal and other funding sources.

 - Provide 24/7 crisis intervention and critical safety management services in the home or elsewhere to best accommodate the child and family’s schedule.

-- Conduct a thorough intake in order to have the client successfully enrolled in the program, and extensively safety plan with the client and family to ensure overall safety.
+- Conduct a thorough intake, in order to have client successfully enrolled in program, extensively safety plan with client and family to ensure overall safety.